crdroidandroid/android_vendor_crDroidOTA/README.md

 # crDroid OTA repo
-OTA configuration for crDroidOTA (push OTA info when new build is ready to device users)
+OTA configuration for crDroidOTA (push OTA info when new build is ready for device users)

 ## Introduction ##
 In order for a device to be OTA compliant, there are a few things to know.